Rugby union in Jersey: History

 Due to its proximity to England and the major rugby nation of France, Jersey rugby is amongst the oldest in the world, dating back to the mid 19th century.
 Most schools play the sport, especially the private ones.

 There are several rugby union clubs in the island including a rugby academy for under-18s that includes more than 600 players as of April 2012 and Les Quennevais Rugby Club.

 Jersey Reds are a Jersey rugby club that enjoyed a meteoric rise through the English pyramid from 2005, when they were playing in London South West Division 3 (now known as London 2 South West), to 2012.
 They earned promotion at the end of that season, and then starting in 2007–08 earned four more in five seasons.
-The most recent promotion, at the end of the 2011–12 season, placed them in the second-tier RFU Championship, where they have played ever since.
+The most recent promotion, at the end of the 2011–12 season, placed them in the second-tier RFU Championship, where they have played until the team folded in 2023.

 The Siam Cup is an annual Rugby Union competition held between Jersey Reds and Guernsey RFC.
 It was first contested in 1920.
 The trophy awarded its winner is the second oldest rugby honour contested after the Calcutta Cup.
+Following the folding of Jersey Reds, they were replaced by the amateur side Jersey RFC in the annual competition.

 Like many small islands, Jersey has a population problem.
 The main sport is football, and the national population is just over 90,000.

 As yet, Jersey has not fielded a national team.
+In 2025 a combined Jersey and Guernsey rugby team, dubbed "Channel Islands XV" debuted in a friendly fixture against Sweden, ranked 31st in the world at the time.